-Cincinnati, Ohio — January 3, 2005 — The Foundation for Occupational Health and Safety (FOHS) is pleased to announce its Worldwide Outreach Program grant recipients for 2004.
+Cincinnati, Ohio — July 11, 2007 — The Foundation for Occupational Health and Safety (FOHS) is pleased to announce its Worldwide Outreach Program grant recipients for 2006.
 The Worldwide Outreach Program’s mission is to support the professional development of occupational and environmental health and safety (OEHS) throughout the world.
 By providing cooperative financial and technical support to enhance organizations emphasizing occupational hygiene training and education, FOHS forges toward achieving this mission.
 The Worldwide Outreach Program grant was established to address the needs of educational organizations in developing countries throughout the world.
-This new program was pledged last year with seed money from the YIHWAG Family Foundation of up to $15,000 over a period of five years.
-Last year YIHWAG contributed almost $3,000 to this program and will be contributing almost $4,500 this year.
+This new program was pledged in 2004 with seed money from the YIHWAG Family Foundation of up to $15,000 over a period of five years.
 Anyone interested in making a contribution to this program can do so by sending a check or money order to the FOHS Worldwide Outreach Program at the address above.
 Contributions can also be made online.
-Contributions to FOHS are tax deductible, as provided by the law.
+Contributions to FOHS are tax deductible, as provided by law.

 FOHS’s Worldwide Outreach Program benefits OEHS programs worldwide.
-Qualifying educational, professional and non-government organizations may apply for consideration to receive a Worldwide Outreach Program grant ranging between $1,000 - $2,000.
-Applications are now being accepted for the 2005 Worldwide Outreach Program Grant Award.
-Those seeking to further the goals of the World Health Organization (WHO) Collaborating Centers for Occupational Health’s 2001–2005 Work Plan are encouraged to apply.
+Qualifying educational, professional and non-government organizations and/or collaborating centers may apply for consideration to receive a Worldwide Outreach Program grant ranging between $1,000 and $2,000.
+Applications are now being accepted for the 2007 Worldwide Outreach Program Grant Award.
+Those seeking to further the goals of the World Health Organization (WHO) Collaborating Centers for Occupational Health’s 2006–2010 Work Plan are encouraged to apply.

 Visit the FOHS website for Grant Proposal Guidelines and to complete the Grant Proposal Form online or mail or e-mail the completed form to the ACGIH® International Committee at: